6 Super Filmmaking Job-Scoring Tips from Colaborator's Head Of Production!

-Kevin and Charlie review applications every day, hundreds of them.
+Charlie reviews applications every day, hundreds of them.
 If you really want to get the job, and stand out with your Colaborator profile and application, this is what you need to do to set yourself apart from the rest:

 - Know what level you’re at, know what you’re capable of, and apply accordingly (ie: if you’re fresh out of school with no field experience outside of student films, applying as a Senior Producer on a high budget project is just going to irritate the employer and they may not look at you later for a gig you are qualified to handle).
 You’ll see your hiring rate go up significantly if you’re only spending time on positions you know you can fill.
-(Check out the Projects Page for all levels of projects)!
+(Check out our Jobs page for open positions in all levels of production)!

 - DON’T MAKE EMPLOYERS LEAVE COLABORATOR TO VIEW YOUR MATERIAL.
 The employer is using Colaborator specifically so that he/she doesn’t have to search through multiple sites to find necessary information about the applicant, so if you’re asked to add your reel and other samples directly to your application, do it.
 “But it’s all on my website” doesn’t cut it if you really want the job.
 The more work you make an employer do to find out what they need to know about you, the more you’re hurting your chances of getting hired.

 - Make sure you copy edit your personal messages and resumes.
 Typos in a job application make you look unintelligent.